gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

        | data-policy | PARTITION
 ```

-With [vmware-gemfire-short-name]'s *Cluster Configuration Service*, any additional
+With GemFire's *Cluster Configuration Service*, any additional
 peer members added to the cluster of servers to handle the increased
 load (on the backend) will also have the same configuration, for
 example: